underscoreio/underscoreio/src/html/_posts/2015-01-14-new-speakers-at-scala-exchange.md

 > Scala eXchange for me was all about great talks, interleaved with ad-hoc discussions with amazingly smart and talented people; I believe I learned a lot more than I taught, which is always the hallmark of a great conference!

-Tomer talked about the design of a validation library DSL.
+Tomer talked about the design of internal DSLs in Scala, using a validation library as an example.
 My colleague Dave Gurnell also presented on the same topic, and it is interesting to [compare his design](https://skillsmatter.com/skillscasts/5837-functional-data-validation) with [Tomer's](https://skillsmatter.com/skillscasts/5947-a-field-guide-to-dsl-design).
 Tomer's slides are [here](http://www.slideshare.net/holograph/a-field-guide-to-dsl-design-in-scala).

 ### Andrew Harmel-Law